scala/scala3/docs/_docs/reference/experimental/into-modifier.md

 ## Retrofitting Scala 2 libraries

-There is also an annotation `@into` in the `scala.annotation` package that has has the same effect as an `into` modifier.
+There is also an annotation `@into` in the `scala.annotation` package that has the same effect as an `into` modifier.
 It is intended to be used for retrofitting Scala 2 library code so that Scala 3 conversions can be applied to arguments without language imports.
 For instance, the definitions of
 `++` and `flatMap` in the Scala 2.13 `List` class could be retrofitted as follows.
 ```scala
   def ++ (elems: IterableOnce[A] @into): List[A]